ubccpsc/classy/docs/instructor/autograde.md

   - `report.json` grading file at the end of a successful grading run that exits with a success `0` exit code.
   - additional files that TAs and instructors need access to after the grading run.
 - [ ] The `report.json` file is valid JSON that follows the [Report Schema](https://github.com/ubccpsc/classy/blob/master/packages/common/types/ContainerTypes.ts#L72-L115).
-- [ ] References to attachments are recorded in the `report.json` file under the `attachments` attribute.
+- [ ] References to attachments are recorded in the `attachments` property of the `report.json` following the [Attachment Schema](https://github.com/ubccpsc/classy/blob/master/packages/common/types/ContainerTypes.ts#L72-L115).
-- [ ] Your container logic assumes that if code stalls, encounters an infinite loop, or the container times out, (non-0 exit code) Classy will provide this [default report.json file](https://github.com/ubccpsc/classy/blob/master/packages/autotest/src/autotest/GradingJob.ts#L28-L40).
+- [ ] Your container logic assumes that if code stalls, encounters an infinite loop, or the container times out, (non-0 exit code) Classy will provide this [default report.json file](https://github.com/ubccpsc/classy/blob/master/packages/autotest/src/autotest/GradingJob.ts#L123-L131).
 - [ ] You container logic assumes that any data that is NOT output to the appropriate `/output` path WILL BE LOST FOREVER after a grading run finishes.

 ### [Dockerfile](#dockerfile-explained)